Measuring the giant radio galaxy length distribution with the LoTSS: Discussion

 \subsection{Moving beyond line segment projection}

 In this work, we have adopted a classical approach to treating projection, by modelling radio galaxies as line segments.
 When a radio galaxy's inclination angle $\theta$ is close to $0\degree$ or $180\degree$, this approach predicts that the angular length $\phi$ and thus the projected proper length $l_\mathrm{p}$ vanishes.
-In reality however, because radio galaxy lobes have non-zero volumes, the RV $L_\mathrm{p}$ will \emph{never} tend to zero.
+In reality however, because radio galaxy lobes have non-zero volumes, the RV $L_\mathrm{p}$ will never tend to zero.
 Figure~\ref{fig:RGsAlongLoS} illustrates this point through three sources interpreted to be radio galaxies aligned closely with the line of sight.
-In each case, $\phi$ remains of arcminute scale.\\ A more realistic approach, outlined in Appendix~\ref{ap:deprojectionFactor}, moves beyond the simplistic line segment geometry by adding two lobes of radius $R$ to the endpoints of the line segment, whose length is given by RV $L$.
+In each case, $\phi$ remains of arcminute scale.

+A more realistic approach, outlined in Appendix~\ref{ap:deprojectionFactor}, moves beyond the simplistic line segment geometry by adding two lobes of radius $R$ to the endpoints of the line segment, whose length is given by RV $L$.
 The ratio $\frac{L}{L_\mathrm{p}}$, which was unbounded under the classical approach, is now at most $1 + \frac{1}{\eta}$, where $\eta \coloneqq \frac{2R}{L}$.
 (The classical approach simply is the limit $\eta = 0$.)
 We suggest a recalculation of this work's theoretical and applied results under this more realistic RG geometry as a direction for future research.
 To obtain the applied results, one must either fix $\eta$ as a hyperparameter, or include it as an additional model parameter.
 We note that even using conservatively low values of $\eta$, such as $\eta = \frac{1}{10}$, will represent an improvement in realism over $\eta = 0$.